CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 In this video (objectives)…

-Wrap up the chess up
+Wrap up the chess up.
-What we have covered in this section
+What we have covered in this section.
 Some other things you can try...

 After watching (learning outcomes)…